kwaters3/Waters-Horiseon-Challenger-Uno-07062023/README.md

 # Waters-Horiseon-Challenger-Uno-07062023
-Refactoring an existing site to make it more accessible.
+Refactoring an existing site to make it more accessible for the user.
 ## User Story

 ```